Personal time management is a familiar idea, but you’ll find it much more effective to manage your energy not your time.

 - Write down your purpose again, rewriting it will establish it as a ‘truth’ in your mind

-- Schedule time to revisit and reflect on your purpose
+- Schedule a regular time to revisit and reflect on your purpose

 - Set a maximum of one or two activities to implement immediately